White tiger: Inbreeding and outcrossing

 Because of the extreme rarity of the white tiger allele in the wild, the breeding pool was limited to the small number of white tigers in captivity.
 According to Kailash Sankhala, the last white tiger ever seen in the wild was shot in 1958.
 Today, a large number of white tigers are in captivity.
 A white Amur tiger may have been born at Center Hill and has given rise to a strain of white Amur tigers.
-A man named Robert Baudy realized that his tigers had white genes when a tiger he sold to Marwell Zoo in England developed white spots, and bred them accordingly.
+A man named Robert Baudy realized that his tigers had white genes when a tiger he sold to Marwell Zoo in the United Kingdom developed white spots, and bred them accordingly.
 The Lowry Park Zoo in Tampa Bay had four of these white Amur tigers, descended from Robert Baudy's stock.

 It has also been possible to expand the white-gene pool by outcrossing white tigers with unrelated orange tigers and then using the cubs to produce more white tigers.
 The white tigers Ranjit, Bharat, Priya and Bhim were all outcrossed, in some instances to more than one tiger.
 Bharat was bred to an unrelated orange tiger named Jack from the San Francisco Zoo and had an orange daughter named Kanchana.
 Bharat and Priya were also bred with an unrelated orange tiger from Knoxville Zoo, and Ranjit was bred to this tiger's sister, also from Knoxville Zoo.
 Bhim fathered several litters with an unrelated orange tigress named Kimanthi at the Cincinnati Zoo.

 The last descendants of Bristol Zoo's white tigers were a group of orange tigers from outcrosses which were bought by a Pakistani senator and shipped to Pakistan.
 Rajiv, Pretoria Zoo's white tiger, who was born in the Cincinnati Zoo, was also outcrossed and sired at least two litters of orange cubs at Pretoria Zoo.
 Outcrossing is not necessarily done with the intent of producing more white cubs by resuming inbreeding further down the line.
 Outcrossing is a way of bringing fresh blood into the white strain.
 The New Delhi Zoo loaned out white tigers to some of India's better zoos for outcrossing, and the government had to impose a whip to force zoos to return either the white tigers or their orange offspring.